platonic-io/detsys-testkit/doc/advanced-testing-mini-course/README.md

                        | otherwise = xs
 ```

 If any one of the single-threaded executions respects the state machine model, then the concurrent execution is correct.
+This correctness criteria is the main result from the “linearizability” paper linked to below.

 ``` haskell
 linearisable :: forall model cmd resp.
 Eq resp